-The main provisions of the open calls (Section II) are expected to remain relatively stable to provide a significant level of predictability for applicants, while incorporating necessary improvements.
+The main provisions of the Open Funding calls (Section II) are expected to remain relatively stable to provide a significant level of predictability for applicants, while incorporating necessary improvements.
 In the current work programme, applicants to the EIC Accelerator may only request equity for the investment component.
-In future years, the investment component may also include reimbursable advance, loan guarantees and other forms of financial instruments.
-The Transition call is relatively novel, and as such may be subject to more important changes including a broadening of the eligibility criteria.
+In future years, the investment component may also include reimbursable advance, loan guarantees and other forms of